98% of mass public shooters are men.

 However, hate comes late along the pathway to violence and so-called "motives" can become labels used to explain away the problem of mass shootings.
 Mental illness, for example, is not a motive.
 If a mass shooter has a mental health diagnosis, this doesn’t mean that their every action is related to that diagnosis or that their symptoms caused them to pull the trigger.
 All we can say with some degree of certainty is that no one living a fulfilled life perpetrates a mass shooting.

-Around 30% of mass shooters experienced psychosis, but perpetrators were only acting on their hallucinations and delusions in 10% of cases.
+Around 30% of mass shooters experienced psychotic symptoms but perpetrators were only acting on their hallucinations and delusions in about 10% of cases.

-And 80% of mass public shooters were in a noticable crisis* prior to their crimes:
+And 80% of them were in a noticable crisis prior to their crimes.

-* A crisis is a time-limited event that overwhelms someone's usual coping mechanisms.
-It looks different for different people, but it usually manifests in a marked change in behavior from baseline.
+A crisis is a time-limited event that overwhelms someone's usual coping mechanisms.
+It looks different for different people but usually manifests in a marked change in behavior from baseline.
 For example, about two-thirds of mass shooters exhibited increased agitation in the run-up to their shooting.

 Most mass shooters exhibited between one and four crisis signs.
-However, over a third of shooters showed five or more crisis signs.
+However, more than a third of shooters showed five or more crisis signs.

 Do you like seeing our data visualized?